 Juvenile Justice Commission (JJC) Member Information

-Commissioner Members have a unique and rewarding opportunity to inquire into the administration of juvenile court law in San Diego County and to make recommendations to enhance the well-being of children in both the juvenile justice (formally called delinquency) and juvenile dependency systems.
+Commission members have a unique and rewarding opportunity to inquire into the administration of juvenile court law in San Diego County and to make recommendations to enhance the well-being of children in both the juvenile justice (formerly called delinquency) and juvenile dependency systems

 APPLICATION AND APPOINTMENT